-Canna flowers grow as a beautiful, long-lasting summer to fall display in the flower bed.
-In USDA Hardiness Zones 7-11, canna plants can stay in the ground year-round.
+Canna flowers grow as a beautiful, long lasting, summer to fall display in the flower bed.
+In USDA hardiness zones 7 to 11, canna plants can stay in the ground year-round.
 More northern areas have to dig and store over winter for rhizomes to remain alive.
-But what happens when canna rhizomes are rotting?
+What happens though when canna rhizomes are rotting?
 Read on to learn more.

 What Causes Canna Rhizome Rot?

 When digging for storage or cutting back for tidiness, keep an eye out for canna lily rot.
 This may happen following an especially rainy year or when canna rhizomes have multiplied and gotten tight in their planting spot.

 Soil without proper drainage and too much rain (or overwatering) on a crowded bed of canna rhizomes allow fungi like Sclerotium rolfsii and Fusarium to enter and grow, causing decay at the base.
 This may be accompanied by cottony patches as well.

 Once infected, rotting canna rhizomes cannot be saved and should be discarded in a way as not to infect other plant material.
 To avoid this issue with future plantings, follow the tips and tricks listed below.

 Preventing Rotten Canna Rhizomes